Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Invest in your child’s college education and get some tax breaks.

-A Coverdell Education Savings Account (ESA) allows you to invest in a diversified portfolio to fund your child’s college education expenses.
-Contributions aren’t tax-deductible, but your earnings grow tax-free and you can make tax-free withdrawals to cover qualified education expenses.
-However, contribution limits are small compared to other college savings vehicles and you have to meet certain income limits to be eligible to open one.
+A Coverdell Education Savings Account (ESA) allows you to invest in a diversified portfolio to fund your child’s primary or secondary schools (grades K-12), or college expenses.
+Contributions are tax-deductible, but distributions are tax-free as long as you use them for qualified education expenses.
+However, contribution limits are small compared to other college savings vehicles, and you have to meet certain income limits to be eligible for an ESA.

-To open a Coverdell ESA account, you and your beneficiary must meet certain eligibility requirements.
+To open a Coverdell Education Savings Account, you and your beneficiary must meet certain eligibility requirements.
 You also have to follow some rules.

 - For whom can I open a Coverdell ESA account?